PierValla95/RandomizedAlphaTest/Empirics/DataDictionary.md

   - The fifth one is called "RMW" and contains values of the profitability factor in percentage points (continuous variable);
   - The sixth one is called "CMA" and contains values of the investment strategy factor in percentage points (continuous variable);
   - The seventh one is called "RF" and contains values of the risk-free rate in percentage points (continuous variable);
-  - The eight one is called "MOM" and contains values of the momentum factor in percentage points (continuous variable);
+  - The eighth one is called "MOM" and contains values of the momentum factor in percentage points (continuous variable);

 ### Variable tarsnformations